in Dallas, TX

 We understand that some patients do not look forward to dental appointments.
 We also understand that most of the time, fear of the dentist or dental anxiety stems from poor past experiences in the dental chair.
 At Dallas Center for Oral Health and Wellness, our team strives to provide care that goes beyond your expectations.
 For patients who need some extra help relaxing, sedation dentistry is available.
 To learn more about sedation dentistry, please contact our office.Contact Us

 Nitrous oxide is a clear, odorless gas inhaled through a nasal mask.
-It is often called "laughing gas" due to calm, somewhat euphoric feeling it creates.
-It can calm a mildly nervous child or adult.
-It is mixed with oxygen for the administration.
-Once the procedure is complete we administer pure oxygen, which quickly clears the nitrous oxide out of the body.
+It is often called laughing gas and is most used in sedation dentistry due to the calm, somewhat euphoric feeling it creates.
+It can calm a mildly nervous child or adult and is mixed with oxygen for administration.
+Once the procedure is complete, we administer pure oxygen, which quickly clears the nitrous oxide out of the body.
 It leaves no aftereffects, and you may drive yourself if you feel comfortable.

 Hospital General Anesthesia

 For patients with special needs – those who are physically or intellectually disabled, or medically compromised – our team is available at Medical City Hospital in Dallas.
 At this location, we can safely complete necessary dental treatment under general anesthesia with an anesthesiologist in the hospital operating room.